Abdullah1tani/Weather-Tracker/README.md

    - Writing a well-structured documentation

 ## 7. Other Projects:
-If you made it till here, thank you for reading :D
+If you made it till here, thank you for reading

 Check out my other projects:
 - [Cat animation](https://github.com/Abdullah1tani/cat-animation)